shunsuke-homma-mozem/proratar/README.md

 ## Installation

-You can install the official released version of **proratar** directly from CRAN:
+You can install the official released version of **proratar** from CRAN:

 ```r
 install.packages("proratar")